-My professional writing courses focus on effective workplace communication and writing in digital environments.
-My rhetoric courses help students explore how our worldview is shaped by the symbols that serve as filters for our realities and how we are motivated to act toward those symbols.
-I provide my students with ample opportunities to apply the course material to the texts/contexts of their own choosing (speeches, advertisements, workplace documents, works of art, etc).
+My goal is to equip students with the tools and strategies to effectively participate in professional and public spheres.
+In my professional writing courses, the focus is on effective workplace communication and writing in digital environments.
+For rhetoric courses, students delve into understanding how our perspectives are shaped by symbols, serving as filters for our realities, and how are motivated to act toward those symbols.
+I provide ample opportunities for students to apply course concepts to texts and contexts of their choice, such as speeches, advertisements, workplace documents, and works of art.

 What are the students saying about taking classes with Dr. Guler?